 Updating your Registration if your Big Cat Dies or is Moved to a New Location

 It is your responsibility to notify the USFWS, via this form, of changes concerning your big cat.
 Death, new physical location, changes to methods to prevent breeding, and changes to methods to prevent direct contact between the public and your registered big cat must be reported within 10 calendar days of the change.
-See registration form and FAQ document for additional information.
+See FAQ document for additional information.

 Additional Requirements